katja-cmd/katja-cmd.github.io/cmdline_course.md

 ---

 **Week 7: Version control**

+Main topics:
 * Git & Github
 * Setting up Git repository
 * Committing changes
 * Git branches

 <img src="https://cdn.masto.host/socialjvnsca/media_attachments/files/111/902/671/570/742/924/original/6198af3309e7e932.png" alt="https://social.jvns.ca/@b0rk/111902671879692064" widt="30%" align=center">

+There is a reason why XKCD makes so many jokes of Git and version control.
+This weeks topics were about setting up a very own github remote repository, how to commit changes and have branches for different functionalities/parts.
+(Gues how many times I restarted my git page because I didn’t read the instructions properly?
+Its more than two.)

 _New commands I learned this week:_